-We suggest being selective about whom you endorse and for what skills (you should endorse only those skills you know they’re adept at).
+We suggest being selective about whom you endorse and for what skills (you should endorse skills you know they’re great at).

 Endorsing re-engages with people with whom you haven’t interacted for awhile.
-When you endorse somebody 50% of the time they will visit your profile and be reminded of the value you offer.
+When you endorse somebody, 50% of the time they will visit your profile and be reminded of your relationship and the value you offer.
 It might just be the exact time they need your product or service!

 With this 5-part LinkedIn strategy you’ll be on your way to landing new high-value business!